- +1 624 518 1345

 A degree in law, military studies, or criminal justice could lead to a wide variety of careers.
 Those holding degrees in law, and/or criminal justice may pursue the following careers.

-The Master of Science in Administration of Justice degree program serves students who are contemplating careers in the criminal justice field, as well as further graduate study.
+The Master of Science in Criminology and Criminal Justice program is interdisciplinary and seeks qualified students with baccalaureate degrees in criminal justice and other disciplines as well as prof

 This article provides a brief overview of the benefits of and differences between English as a Second Language (ESL) programs and Intensive English Programs (IEPs).